CANBERRA: Australian National University

 - Spring Semester - February-July

-The Australian National Internships Program (ANIP) is a very competitive and challenging program organized by the Graduate School of Public Administration for Australian graduate and undergraduate students.
-Recently, however, ANU has opened the program to qualified international students.
-ANIP combines courses taken at the Australian National University with an internship at the Australian Parliament, Public Service Organizations (i.e. Department of Foreign Affairs and Trade, Australian Sports Commission), or Non-Governmental Organizations (i.e. Greening Australia, Australian Youth Policy).
+The Australian National Internships Program (ANIP) is a competitive and challenging program organized by the School of Political Science and International Relations for graduate and undergraduate students.
+ANIP combines a series of workshops taken at the Australian National University with an internship at the Australian Parliament, Public Service Organizations (i.e. Department of Education) or Non-Governmental Organizations (i.e. ACT Conservation Council).
 You do not need to be a political science student to take advantage of this program.
-ANIP has placed students who major in chemistry, art, economics, and music.
+ANIP has placed students who major in gender studies, development studies, economics, and environmental science.

 The internship program is worth 12 NU credits: Public Policy Seminar Research paper Internship You can earn up to 16 NU credits if you take an additional course from ANU's regular course offerings in addition to the internship program.
 Courses taken abroad may satisfy college and departmental core requirements.
 Students should consult with their advisor to discuss the specific requirements that may be satisfied abroad.